Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Introduction

 \section{Introduction}

-Adaptive optimization algorithms are popular methods in modern machine learning \cite{Crew_2020}.
+Adaptive gradient methods are popular optimization algorithms in modern machine learning \cite{Crew_2020}.
 Optimizers in this family include the seminal Adagrad and Adam algorithms as well as variants such as AdamW, Adadelta, and Adamax \cite{kingma2017adammethodstochasticoptimization, loshchilov2019decoupledweightdecayregularization,reddi2019convergenceadam, zeiler2012adadeltaadaptivelearningrate}.
-These iterative algorithms are termed ``adaptive'' because they maintain and update different learning rates for each coordinate in parameter space.\footnote{In this work we focus on adaptive algorithms with diagonal pre-conditioners, which correspond to the standard implementation of Adagrad, Adam, and variants in popular software packges.
-Full-matrix Adagrad, proposed by \citet{duchi2011adaptive}, is equivariant but requires computing a matrix root on every iteration and is thus rarely used in practice.
-We also note that adaptive methods may use learning rates for blocks of coordinates, rather using one learning rate for each individual coordinate.} Despite their popularity, fully understanding the impact these adaptive learning rates have on convergence remains an area of ongoing research \cite{jiang2024convergence, liu2024adagrad, maes2024understanding}.
-Notably, the coordinate-wise learning rates make these methods sensitive to orthonormal reparameterization, distinguishing them from equivariant methods like gradient descent, which have the same convergence rate regardless of orthonormal reparameterization.
+These algorithms are termed ``adaptive'' because they maintain and update different learning rates for each coordinate in parameter space.\footnote{We focus on adaptive algorithms with diagonal preconditioners, corresponding to the standard implementation of Adagrad, Adam, and variants in popular software packages.
+Full-matrix Adagrad, proposed by Duchi et al. \cite{duchi2011adaptive}, is equivariant but computes a matrix root on every iteration and is thus rarely used in practice.} Despite their popularity, fully understanding the impact these adaptive learning rates have on convergence remains an area of ongoing research \cite{jiang2024convergence, liu2024adagrad, maes2024understanding}.
+Notably, coordinate-wise learning rates make these methods sensitive to orthonormal reparameterization, distinguishing them from equivariant methods like gradient descent, whose performance does not change under orthonormal reparameterization.

 Orthonormal reparameterizations correspond to full-dimensional changes of basis, and include seemingly benign transformations such as rotations of the loss landscape about the origin.
-The sensitivity of adaptive algorithms to rotation means that changes of basis can affect the rate of convergence to local minima, and even impact the generalization properties of the obtained solutions in the presence of non-convex landscapes.
+The sensitivity of adaptive algorithms to rotation means that changes of basis can affect the rate of convergence to local minima, and even impact the generalization properties of the obtained solutions in non-convex settings.
+Given the sensitivity of these ubiquitous optimization methods to choice of basis, we pose the research question: \begin{quote} \textbf{\emph{When using an adaptive algorithm, in what settings and to what extent can change-of-basis improve optimization?}} \end{quote}